-Montclair State University will resume research activities responsibly and expeditiously, in compliance with federal and state guidelines and University policies, and informed by the research restart plans of other research universities.
+Montclair State University’s research activities comply with federal and state guidelines and University policies, and are informed by the research restart plans of other research universities.
 Principal Investigators and Laboratory Directors will be responsible for ensuring that research conducted under their supervision follows the guidelines set forth below.

 Montclair State will follow a phased approach to restarting research, in alignment with the Governor’s stages of recovery.
 Transitions between stages will be communicated by the Vice Provost for Research.
 As of the date of this plan, New Jersey is in Stage 2.